 i.
 Both righteous and wicked: “The teaching here regarding the cutting off of both righteous and wicked does not contradict the teaching of chapter 18 that only the soul that sins shall die (cf. Ezekiel 18:20).
 The former passage spoke of final judgment, while this passage speaks of temporal judgment.
 As regards final judgment, the righteous will not be destroyed along with the wicked.
 In temporal judgments, however, both often suffer equally.”
 (Smith)

 ii.
 “Accordingly, the statement describes the indiscriminate nature of war, which recognizes only two parties, victors and the victims; there is no concern to subdivide the latter, particularly according to that nation’s definitions of righteous and wicked.”
 (Block)

 iii.
 “The vision of that glittering, furbished, active sword is indeed a terrible one.
 But it is the Sword of Jehovah.
 Observe how that fact is kept in mind.”
 (Morgan)

 i.
-The forest fire of Ezekiel 20:46-48 becomes a sword which will slay the righteous and the wicked, just as the fire would burn both green and dry tree.
+The forest fire of Ezekiel 20:46-48 becomes a sword which will slay the righteous and the wicked, just as the fire would burn both the green and the dry tree.